Cell (processor): Memory and I/O controllers

-Cell contains a dual channel Rambus XIO macro which interfaces to Rambus XDR memory.
+Cell contains a dual-channel Rambus XIO macro that interfaces to Rambus XDR memory.
 The memory interface controller (MIC) is separate from the XIO macro and is designed by IBM.
 The XIO-XDR link runs at 3.2 Gbit/s per pin.
 Two 32-bit channels can provide a theoretical maximum of 25.6 GB/s.

 The I/O interface, also a Rambus design, is known as FlexIO.
-The FlexIO interface is organized into 12 lanes, each lane being a unidirectional 8-bit wide point-to-point path.
-Five 8-bit wide point-to-point paths are inbound lanes to Cell, while the remaining seven are outbound.
-This provides a theoretical peak bandwidth of 62.4 GB/s (36.4 GB/s outbound, 26 GB/s inbound) at 2.6 GHz.
-The FlexIO interface can be clocked independently, typ. at 3.2 GHz.
-4 inbound + 4 outbound lanes are supporting memory coherency.
+The FlexIO interface is organized into twelve lanes, each lane being a unidirectional 8-bit-wide point-to-point path.
+Five 8-bit-wide point-to-point paths are inbound lanes to Cell, while the remaining seven are outbound.
+This interface provides a theoretical peak bandwidth of 62.4 GB/s (36.4 GB/s outbound and 26 GB/s inbound) at 2.6 GHz.
+The FlexIO interface can be clocked independently, typically at 3.2 GHz.
+Four inbound and four outbound lanes support memory coherency.

 Applications

 Video processing card

-Some companies, such as Leadtek, have released PCI-E cards based upon the Cell to allow for "faster than real time" transcoding of H.264, MPEG-2 and MPEG-4 video.
+Some companies, such as Leadtek, have released PCI Express cards based upon the Cell to allow for "faster than real time" transcoding of H.264, MPEG-2, and MPEG-4 video.

 Blade server

-On August 29, 2007, IBM announced the BladeCenter QS21.
-Generating a measured 1.05 giga–floating point operations per second (gigaFLOPS) per watt, with peak performance of approximately 460 GFLOPS it is one of the most power efficient computing platforms to date.
-A single BladeCenter chassis can achieve 6.4 tera–floating point operations per second (teraFLOPS) and over 25.8 teraFLOPS in a standard 42U rack.
+On August 29, 2007, IBM announced the BladeCenter QS21 server.
+Generating a measured 1.05 billion floating point operations per second (gigaFLOPS) per watt, with peak performance of approximately 460 gigaFLOPS, it is one of the most power-efficient computing platforms to date.
+A single BladeCenter chassis can perform 6.4 trillion floating point operations per second (teraFLOPS) and more than 25.8 teraFLOPS in a standard 42U rack.

-On May 13, 2008, IBM announced the BladeCenter QS22.
-The QS22 introduces the PowerXCell 8i processor with five times the double-precision floating point performance of the QS21, and the capacity for up to 32 GB of DDR2 memory on-blade.
+On May 13, 2008, IBM announced the BladeCenter QS22 server.
+The QS22 introduces the PowerXCell 8i processor with five times the double-precision floating-point performance of the QS21, as well as the capacity for up to 32 GB of DDR2 memory on-blade.

 IBM has discontinued the Blade server line based on Cell processors as of January 12, 2012.

 PCI Express board

-Several companies provide PCI-e boards utilising the IBM PowerXCell 8i.
-The performance is reported as 179.2 GFlops (SP), 89.6 GFlops (DP) at 2.8 GHz.
+Several companies provide PCI Express boards that use the IBM PowerXCell 8i.
+Their performance is reported as 179.2 GFLOPS (SP), 89.6 GFLOPS (DP) at 2.8 GHz.

 Console video games

-Sony's PlayStation 3 video game console was the first production application of the Cell processor, clocked at 3.2 GHz and containing seven out of eight operational SPEs, to allow Sony to increase the yield on the processor manufacture.
-Only six of the seven SPEs are accessible to developers as one is reserved by the OS.
+Sony's PlayStation 3 video game console was the first production application of the Cell processor, clocked at 3.2 GHz and containing seven out of eight operational SPEs, to allow Sony to increase the yield on processor manufacturing.
+Only six of the seven SPEs are accessible to developers, because one is reserved by the OS.

+Because of its PlayStation 3 heritage, the Namco System 357 arcade hardware also used the Cell processor.